 I’m not sure if avocados are properly classified as fruit or vegetable.
 They grow in trees, and look like pears, so I’m leaning toward fruit.
 But don’t take my word for it when you can google it.
 (Yes, I could google it, too, but I’m not the one who cares.)

-Oh, and regarding Ellen’s older sister, Anita — she and I will celebrate our 28th wedding anniversary this October.
+Oh, and regarding Ellen’s older sister, Anita — she and I have been married over thirty years.